|Bob’s front door at Brookdale Oakbridge is welcoming and personalized.|

-Alzheimer’s disease has progressed slowly since Bob was diagnosed three years ago.
+Alzheimer’s disease has progressed slowly since Bob was diagnosed in 2009.
 After numerous troubling incidents with memory, erratic driving and a bout of pneumonia that landed him in the hospital, it became clear that Bob could no longer return to his home and live safely on his own.

 Bob’s family was left to ponder the dilemma so many caregivers face: “Dad needs a safe place to live.
 What are we going to do?”

 Of his four children, his daughter Pam is the only one who lives near him in Florida.
 The others live thousands of miles away in Michigan.
-By default, Pam became the primary caregiver.
+By default, Pam became her father’s primary caregiver.

 Moving Dad In

-From that moment, Pam fully understood that caregiver guilt has many facets.
-Maybe she should have noticed something was wrong sooner.
-Pam wanted to do the right thing, but admits she was afraid to move him in with her.
+From that moment, Pam fully understood that caregiving involves a mix of emotions.
+Maybe she should have noticed something was wrong with her father sooner.
+Pam wanted to do the right thing but admits she was afraid to move him in with her.
 Would she know how to care for him?
-What if something happened to him?
-When he did move in, she wondered if she was doing enough.
-She did all she could, but still had to work; the mortgage wouldn't pay itself.
-Sometimes the thought crossed her mind that maybe he should go to an assisted living facility.
-This thought was always accompanied by new wave of guilt.
+What if something happened?
+When he did move in, Pam wondered if she was doing enough.
+She still had to work.
+Sometimes the thought of an assisted living facility crossed her mind, but this thought was always accompanied by new waves of guilt.

 Finding a Home for Dad

-The family finally made the decision that Bob would move to a Senior Community (Bob agreed, knowing that his daughter needed to return to work.)
-The search to find an assisted living facility near Pam began.
-She turned to AgingCare.com for assistance in finding the right home for her father.
-Her search turned up a list of assisted living communities in her area and they began their selection process.
+The entire family decided that Bob would move to a senior living community.
+Bob agreed, knowing that his daughter needed to return to work.
+The search to find an assisted living facility near Pam began, and she turned to AgingCare.com for assistance in finding the right home for her father.
+Her search resulted in a list of assisted living communities in her area, and they began the selection process.

 |Bob and his daughter Pam.|

-She and Bob checked them out, one by one.
-They didn’t just take a quick tour, though.
-They stayed and observed the residents and get a feel for the general atmosphere at each one.
-Then, they found one that Bob particularly liked: Emeritus at Oakbridge in Lakeland, Florida.
-Bob especially liked the apartment-style living at Emeritus at Oakbridge, and the fact that large windows provided wonderful views of nature.
-He woyld be able to look out and see trees, squirrels, songbirds and ducks every day.
+Pam and her father checked them out one by one, but they didn’t just take quick tours.
+They stayed for a while to observe the residents and get a feel for the general atmosphere at each community.
+Then they found one that Bob particularly liked: Brookdale Oakbridge in Lakeland, Florida.
+Bob was especially fond of the apartment-style living and the fact that large windows provided wonderful views of nature.
+He would be able to look out his apartment windows and see trees, squirrels, songbirds and ducks every day.

-The pair spent lots of time there.
-They returned many times, at different times of the day, scoping out daily life, the staff, accommodations, activities and food.
+Bob and Pam spent lots of time there and made return visits at different times of day to scope out daily life, the staff, accommodations, activities, and dining options.

 Settling Into a New Home

-Now, months later, Bob has settled in.
-For people with Alzheimer’s disease and other forms of dementia, a daily routine has a calming effect and provides feelings of safety and familiarity.
-Each evening at dinner, he sits at his usual table, in the same seat with three other dining buddies.
-His routine is reassuring; there are no new faces or unfamiliar voices to disrupt his meal.
+Now, months later, Bob has settled in exceptionally well.
+For people with Alzheimer’s disease and other forms of dementia, a daily routine can have a calming effect and provide a sense of of safety and familiarity.
+Each evening at dinner, Bob sits at his usual table, in the same seat with three other dining buddies.
+His routine is reassuring.

-His apartment is filled with mementos of his life, and though Alzheimer’s has begun to rob Bob of his short-term memory, he proudly shows visitors pictures of his younger self in an Army uniform.
+Bob’s apartment is filled with mementos of his life, and though Alzheimer’s has begun to rob him of his short-term memory, he proudly shows visitors pictures of his younger self in an Army uniform.
 “This one was taken in Japan.
-I served from 1954 to 1968,” he says.
-“There’s one of my mom, and that’s my dad.
-This one is of my four children.”
+I served from 1954 to 1968,” he says with pride.
+“Here’s one of my mom, and that’s my dad.
+This photo is of my four children.”
 A twinkle appears in Bob’s blue eyes as he speaks about his history, his family.
 These moments of recognition and memories are treasured now more than ever.

 A Rich, Full Life

-Bob also enjoys Westerns and joins the group to watch Bonanza.
-Some days, he participates in other activities like popcorn movie nights, indoor golf tournaments, card games, bowling and dominoes.
+Bob also enjoys Westerns and regularly joins a group of residents to watch Bonanza.
+Some days he participates in other activities like popcorn movie nights, indoor golf tournaments, card games, bowling and dominoes.

-Today’s activity is bean-bag toss (an adaptation of the popular game “corn-hole”).
-While eaiting for their turn, some in the group tap their toes to the beat of the old-time country music: Hank Williams Jr. and the Oakridge Boys.
+Today’s activity is bean-bag toss—an adaptation of the popular game “corn-hole.”
+While waiting for their turns, some in the group tap their toes to the beat of old-time country music: Hank Williams Jr. and the Oakridge Boys.
 One of Bob’s buddies coaxes him to “come on over,” but Bob doesn’t join in today.
 Instead, he smiles, wags his head and walks on by.
-He’s got more important business to attend to today.
+He’s got more important business to attend to.

-Bob’s got visitors.
+Today Bob has some special guests.
 Pam has brought Bob’s great-grandson, Jaydon, for a visit.
 At age 3, Jaydon’s favorite game to play with his great-grandpa is ball.
-Tossing a foam football, bouncing plastic balls – it doesn’t matter.
-As long as there is a ball involved, he’s content.
-Bob is happy to comply, a slight smile crossing his face as the wide-eyed boy squeaks, “Get ready to catch it!”
+Bob is happy to participate, a slight smile crossing his face as the wide-eyed boy squeaks, “Get ready to catch it!”
 Afterward, the three head to the on-site restaurant for a family lunch together.

-After lunch, Pam takes her dad by the hand, with Jaydon in tow, and they walk back to Bob’s apartment, where they’ll spend some family time.
-When Bob moved in, they brought his favorite things from home: his parent’s antique wall clock that chimes every hour, his favorite slippers and hats, and his many family photos.
-Even though residents can bring furniture from home, Pam and Bob decided to buy new furnishings to provide a fresh start for his new home.
-A comfy couch and leather recliner in the living room face Bob’s TV and a picture window view of the nature area beyond.
-His new bedroom is complete with a pillow-top queen size bed.
-A refrigerator and microwave make for easy snacks anytime.
+After lunch, Pam takes her dad by the hand, with Jaydon in tow, and they walk back to Bob’s apartment to spend some family time.
+When Bob moved in, they brought his favorite things from home: his parents’ antique wall clock, his favorite slippers and hats, and his many family photos.
+Even though residents can bring furniture from their homes, Pam and Bob decided to buy new furnishings to provide a fresh start for his apartment.
+A comfy couch and leather recliner in the living room face Bob’s TV and a picture window with a view of the nature area just outside his building.
+His new bedroom is complete with a pillow-top queen-size bed.
+A kitchenette with a refrigerator and microwave makes for easy snacks anytime.

 Now that Bob has settled in, has Pam been able to shed the caregiver guilt that she’s carried for so long?
-Not completely.
-The feeling still creeps in.
-She worries if her dad is happy and wonders if she visits enough.
-She drives by Oakbridge on her way to work every day, and feels guilty when she doesn’t have time to stop in.
-But she visits often – several times a week – and she makes those visits count.
-In the end, the remorse might never completely subside.
+Not completely—the feeling still creeps in.
+She wonders if her dad is happy and worries that she doesn’t visit enough.
+Pam drives by Oakbridge on her way to work every day and feels guilty when she doesn’t have time to stop in.
+But she visits several times a week and makes those visits count as best she can.

-In the meantime, she’s found peace in knowing her father is content, safe and well-cared for.
-For this caregiver, she can’t ask for more than that.
-Assisted Living turned out to be the very best option for everyone involved.
-Especially Bob.
+In the meantime, Pam has found peace in knowing her father is content, safe and well cared for.
+Assisted living turned out to be the very best option for everyone involved, especially Bob.